Northland Mall

 Northland Mall was a shopping mall located on the north side of Columbus, Ohio, at the intersection of Morse Road and Karl Road.
 It opened in 1964 as an open-air shopping center.
-Northland was the first of the four directionally-named shopping hubs in Columbus, along with Eastland (1968), Westland (1969) and Southland (1975) [a small strip center, now closed].
+Northland was the first of the four directionally-named shopping hubs in Columbus, along with Eastland, Westland, and Southland (a small strip center, now closed).
 Though popular through the 1990s, three new shopping centers were completed in the late 1990s and early 2000s that took businesses and shoppers away from Northland.
 It closed in 2002 and was demolished in 2004.
 The site has subsequently been redeveloped as Northland Village, a multi-use complex containing government offices, retail stores and the Franklin County Dog Shelter and Adoption Center.

 History

 Northland was one of the first large-scale shopping malls to open in the Columbus metropolitan area, and remained the only one until 1967, when Eastland was constructed near the suburb of Whitehall.
-Its original two anchors were Lazarus (now Macy's) and Sears.
-A JCPenney was added in 1975, when the mall was expanded and enclosed.
+Its original two anchors were Lazarus and Sears, plus junior anchors F. W. Woolworth Co. and The Union.
+From the time of its opening through the decade of the 1980s, it was one of the most popular and upscale shopping destinations in Columbus, drawing in customers from the affluent northern suburbs of the city.

+Jacobs, Visconsi & Jacobs Co. enclosed the Northland Mall between March 20, 1974 and June 1, 1975; the mall held a grand enclosure celebration on June 12, 1975.
+A south concourse was added in fall 1979, leading towards a JCPenney which opened in January 1980, replacing a smaller location at the Northern Lights Shopping Center.
+The Union was converted to Halle's in 1980, then closed in 1982; Casa Gallardo (closed in 1986 and replaced by Foot Locker), Limited Express, and a few other stores were built in the former Halle's space.

+An 8-screen General Cinema movie theater opened outside the mall on December 11, 1985; American Eagle Outfitters and Gantos were built in the previous Northland Cinema location.
+The main mall's facade was updated in late 1988, adding a new entrance.
+A food court was added in the spring of 1995, replacing the Woolworths that had vacated the previous year.